 Four of these problems will be graded (our choice, not yours!), with each problem worth 5 points.
 Clear and complete justification is required for full credit.
 You are welcome to discuss these problems with anyone and everyone, but you must write up your own final submission without reference to any sources other than the textbook and instructor.

-The Fibonacci numbers are defined by the two-term recurrence relationship https://webwork.coe.edu/webwork2/MTH-215/
+1. Do the Chapter 1 Followup assignment on WeBWorK, available via https://webwork.coe.edu/webwork2/MTH-215/